CircuitSpells/PowerShellScripts/README.md

 ### PowerShell Profile

 All cmdlets in this repo's [cmdlets](/cmdlets/) directory can be automatically imported into PowerShell each time a new PowerShell window is opened.
-This allows for instant access to these cmdlets without having to explicitly import modules or type out long paths to a script.
+This allows for instant access to those cmdlets without having to explicitly import modules or type out long paths to a script.

 To automatically import cmdlets: